MaximEsin/JavascriptMiniProjects/Readme.md

 SquareClicker - Simple app that shows how many times squares were clicked

 TipCalculator - Simple app which calculates the amount of money needed to pay the bill

+ToDo - Simple ToDO app that prints information written in input on the list